 Library materials in alternate formats

-OCAD U graduate and undergraduate students registered with the OCAD U Centre for Students with Disabilities (CSD), and staff/faculty registered with Human Resources can request materials in alternate formats.
+OCAD U graduate and undergraduate students registered with the OCAD U Centre for Students with Disabilities (CSD), along with staff/faculty registered with Human Resources can request library materials in alternate formats.

 The OCAD U Library alternate formats service will:

-Order alternative formats of items in the library collection from publishers and/or repositories upon request, or transcribe and/or digitize requested materials from the library collection that are otherwise unavailable in alternate formats from external suppliers upon request.
+Order alternative formats of items in the library collection from publishers and/or repositories upon request, or digitize and/or transcribe requested materials from the library collection (that are otherwise unavailable in alternate formats from external suppliers) for registered users of the service.

-Patrons submitting requests for alternate format materials are responsible for:
+Requestors of alternate format materials served through the service are responsible for:

-Registering with the OCAD U Centre for Students with Disabilities or Human resources before they start using the service.
+Registering with the OCAD U Centre for Students with Disabilities or Human resources.

 Signing the service agreement for following copyright restrictions on alternate format materials: